WPC-Systems-Ltd/WPC_CSharp_driver_release/examples/Console/WifiDAQE3A/AHRS/README.md

 ## Overview

 This example project demonstrates how to use WPC CSharp driver to acquire AHRS data.

-In order to use API correctly, please refer [documentation](https://wpc-systems-ltd.github.io/WPC_CSharp_driver_release/).
+In order to use API correctly, please refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_CSharp_driver_release/).

 If you want to build your own AHRS application, try to use this as a basic template, then add your own code.